Retno Marsudi

-Retno Lestari Priansari Marsudi (born 27 November 1962) is an Indonesian diplomat who has been serving as the Minister for Foreign Affairs in the Cabinet of Joko Widodo since 2014.
+Retno Lestari Priansari Marsudi (born 27 November 1962) is an Indonesian diplomat who formerly served as the Minister for Foreign Affairs in the Cabinet of Joko Widodo between 2014 and 2024.
 She is the first female minister appointed to the post.
 She was previously the Indonesian Ambassador to the Netherlands from 2012 to 2014, as well as Ambassador to Iceland and Norway from 2005 to 2008.

 Early life and education

-Born in Semarang, Marsudi graduated from SMAN 3 Semarang and continued her study in International Relations, graduating from Gadjah Mada University in 1985.
-She then pursued a Master's degree in International European Law & Policy at The Hague University of Applied Science and followed the Foreign Ministry training program at the Netherlands Institute of International Relations Clingendael.
+Marsudi was born Retno Lestari Priansari and was born on 27 November 1962 in Semarang, Central Java, as the eldest child and daughter of the five children of Moch Sidik (1934–2016), a high school teacher and veteran soldier, and Retno Werdiningsih (b.
+1940), a high school employee.
+She graduated from SMAN 3 Semarang and continued her study in International Relations, graduating from Gadjah Mada University in 1985.
+She then pursued a master's degree in International European Law & Policy at The Hague University of Applied Science in 2000.
+Outside higher education, Retno attended the foreign ministry training program at the Netherlands Institute of International Relations Clingendael and a program in human rights study at the University of Oslo in 2007.